Asynchronous Control-State Choreographies: Choreography-Defined P2P Systems

 \subsection{Choreographies Defined by P2P Systems}

 Now consider a P2P system $\{ \mathcal{P}_p \}_{p \in P}$.
 For each peer $p \in P$ and each transition set $\tau \in \delta_p$ we may assume without loss of generality that transitions $t, t^\prime \in \tau$ have the same initial and final control states $q_{\tau}$ and $q_{\tau}^\prime$, respectively.
+Otherwise, the transition set $\tau$ could be split without changing the semantics.
 According to Definition \ref{def-enabled} equal initial control states are necessary for the transitions to be enabled simultaneously, and according to Definition \ref{def-transition-update} equal final control states are necessary to ensure that consistent update sets are yielded.
 With this assumption we can select a transition set $\tau_p \in \delta_p$ for each peer $p \in P$ are choose $\tau_p = \emptyset$.

 \begin{definition} A selection $\{ \tau_p \mid p \in P \}$ such that either $\tau_p \in \delta_p$ or $\tau_p = \emptyset$ holds is {\em closed under pairing} iff whenever $\tau_p$ contains a sending transition $t = (q_{\tau_p}, !m^{p \rightarrow p^\prime}, q_{\tau_p}^\prime)$, then $\tau_{p^\prime}$ contains the corresponding receiving transition $t^\prime = (q_{\tau_{p^\prime}}, ?m^{p \rightarrow p^\prime}, q_{\tau_{p^\prime}}^\prime)$ and vice versa.